dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ## `InitContext`

-Initialization and deployment functions are provided with an `InitContext`, which provides access to configuration information, database access, and a logging facility.
+[Initialization functions](./decorators.md#dbosinitializer) are provided with an `InitContext`, which provides access to configuration information, database access, and a logging facility.

 #### Properties and Methods